wp-plugins/force-gzip/readme.txt

 The plugin also does a check to see if browsers are incorrectly saying that they do not support GZIP when they actually do.
 This can speed up load times for a significant portion of users.

-<blockquote>For requests with missing or mangled Accept-Encoding headers, inspect the User-Agent to identify browsers that should understand gzip.
+`For requests with missing or mangled Accept-Encoding headers, inspect the User-Agent to identify browsers that should understand gzip.
 * Test their ability to decompress gzip.
-* If successful, send them gzipped content!</blockuote>
+* If successful, send them gzipped content!`

 See: